 Madani grew up as an only child in Iran, with both parents working for the water sector.
 He often accompanied his mother to work, and as he grew older, it felt like a natural choice to follow in his parents footsteps.

-Before becoming the Director of UNU-INWEH, he worked at both Yale and Imperial College London, served as Iran’s Deputy Vice President and Deputy Head of Iran’s Department of Environment, as well as Vice President of the United Nations Environment Assembly Bureau (which oversees the world’s highest level decision-making body on the environment) from 2017 to 2018.
-Yet, his work is not about flaunting an impressive CV; it is about science diplomacy: building international bridges and addressing global challenges.
+Before becoming the Director of UNU-INWEH, he held positions at Yale and Imperial College London, played a leadership role in environmental governance in Iran, and served as Vice President of the United Nations Environment Assembly Bureau (which oversees the world’s highest-level decision-making body on the environment) from 2017 to 2018.
+Yet, his work is not about flaunting an impressive CV; it is about science diplomacy—building international bridges and addressing global challenges.
 As he has stated, “Water is the most essential and pervasive element of life.
 Yet nearly half of humanity will face water scarcity by 2030 due to climate change and population growth,” a challenge that has shaped his mission to create sustainable solutions.

 A Pivotal Moment: The Gateway to the West